ShimizuTheLotus/Tagme_/How Tagme_ works.md

 ## What's the struct of Tagme_ database?
 You can find the answer at: **App.xaml.cs > Tagme_ > Tagme_CoreUWP > Tagme_DataBaseConst**

-But I'll write a document here for better understand.
+But I'll write a document here for better understand and safe storage.